MirandaWeismantel/WhatsTheCatch/README.md

 * Instrutions are now improved
 * Select a sentence set you want to play in "Sentences"
 * Select the boat avatar in "Customizations"
-* Create your own sentence sets following the structure outlined in sample.txt
+* Create your own sentence sets following the structure outlined in sample.txt.
+Make sure the files are in the sentences folder
-* Best scores on sentence sets are recorded after you complete a sentence set.
+* Best scores on sentence sets are automatically recorded after you complete a sentence set.
 * Background music
 * Last incorrect fish is shown with a red X over it
+* Click the undecorated button in the bottom left corner to toggle 2-player mode.
+Read the message in stdout to determine if the mode is on or off.
+* Click the undecorated button in the bottom right corner to toggle jetpack mode.
+Read the message in stdout to determine if the mode is on or off.

-=== Grading rubric ===
+Grading rubric
+===

 * Non-trivial Implementation (18)
   * Sound and/or music: We have sounds (played when you catch a fish) and background music.
 The background music works if the pygame on your computer can work with it.
 It works on ours. +2
   * Graphics: We have graphics.
 They're not the best, but they're decent.
 Getting the blanks in sentences to be drawn correctly was nontrivial and making sure that the fish were big enough to contain the entire word was also a challenge. +3